Love Lies Bleeding (1999 film): Production

 Love Lies Bleeding was the last small budget film produced by the Village Roadshow Pictures before it was bought out by Warner Brothers.
 The script was written by Tony Rush, Richard Rush's son, and was co-produced by Wally Lake and Ricardo Freixa.
 The film was an Australian–American co-production.

 Home media

-The film was released in 2000 respectively in 2006 (German language) on DVD.
+The film was released on DVD in 2000.